12 Reasons To Stop Everything And Get To Pioche

 Travel Nevada Pro Tip

-Ever been to Pioche?
-It’s not exactly on the way to a lot of places—an admirable quality, in my humble opinion!
-The place was remote, even for its time, but the fact that its mines were cranking out hard-to-imagine wealth was all it needed to grab the attention of a whole slew of miners and socialites… for a time, it was the next big deal.
+Not exactly on the way to many other places, Pioche still remains remote today.
+But even back when it was booming, Pioche was remote, even for its time, but the fact that its mines were cranking out hard-to-imagine wealth was all it needed to grab the attention of a whole slew of miners and socialites.
 Thousands flocked to the area, and so did plenty of bandits, looking to get their hands on a cut.
 Speaking of which, here’s the interesting part.
 Ever heard of a town called Tombstone?
 Or maybe Deadwood?
-Yeah, those super iconic rough-and-tumble towns?
-I hate to break the hearts of those Wild West zealots out there, but Pioche had those babies beat… and not just by a little.
+We hate to break the hearts of those Wild West zealots out there, but Pioche had those babies beat… and not just by a little.
 Pioche had the reputation of being one of the dowdiest towns in the Old West.
 During a time when mining operations weren’t exactly OSHA approved and kerosine lamp fires were the reg, you’d think that there might be a few work-related deaths, right?
 Not in Pioche… at least, not before another leading cause.
 With 78 saloons and a population of only 6,000, you might say it was completely standard for arguments to escalate in gunfight.

 A whopping 72 people were laid to rest in one year’s time before a single person was killed by natural causes or a work-related accident.
 SEVENTY-TWO.
 A staggering 60% of homicides in the entire state during the 1870s occurred in Pioche, and a murder a month went down for three consecutive years straight.
 To compare, Tombstone had three.
 Pioche’s slain were all entombed in Boot Hill Cemetery, and here’s the kicker: you can still visit this boisterous burial ground, which is conveniently located right beneath the aerial tramway.
 Pay attention to “Murderer’s Row,” near the back of the cemetery, where you can read some fascinating causes of death.
 Expect to see headstones inscribed with things like, “Shot During Dispute over A Dog,” or “Feared By Some, Detested by Others, Shot in the Back 5 Times from AMBUSH.”
 Tombstone and Deadwood?
 Hollywood hype.
 Pioche?
 Simply the baddest of the bad.